blixhavn/dyndns-domeneshop/README.md

 ## DYNDNS-Domeneshop

 This is a super simple python script to automatically update the DNS record of a subdomain to reflect the current public IP address of the machine running the script.
 It's meant to be run with CRON or any other scheduling tool.
-There are five config variables that needs to be updated:
+There are four config variables that needs to be updated:

 ```
 API_TOKEN="TOKEN"